fable-compiler/repl/README.md

 ## Building locally

-To develop the REPL locally, run the `WatchApp` FAKE target and then open `localhost:8080` in your browser.
+To develop the REPL locally:

+1. `./fake.sh build -t WatchApp` or `fake.cmd build -t WatchApp` depending on your OS
+2. Open `localhost:8080` in your browser

 ## How to add a sample